sunilgupta-mca/SGProgressView/README.md

 5. ProgressIndicatorView.addLoadingView(sourceView: customViewName,  withMessage: "fetching...", isTabBarView: true)

-/* By using this code you can show loader on any specific view, hence user interaction will be enable rest of the screen.*/
+/* By using this code you can show loader on any specific view, hence user interaction will be enable on rest of the screen area.*/

 ![7](https://user-images.githubusercontent.com/65818613/83128609-47324880-a0f9-11ea-9e35-4d8d3a6a2586.png)